mui/material-ui/docs/src/pages/customization/overrides/overrides-pt.md

 ### Sobrescrever usando classes

 When the `className` property isn't enough, and you need to access deeper elements, you can take advantage of the `classes` object property to customize all the CSS injected by Material-UI for a given component.
 The list of classes for each component is documented in the **Component API** section.
 For instance, you can have a look at the [Button CSS API](/api/button/#css).
-Alternatively, you can use the [browser dev tools](#using-the-dev-tools).
+Como alternativa, você pode usar as [ferramentas de desenvolvimento do navegador](#using-the-dev-tools).

 This example also uses `withStyles()` (see above), but here, `ClassesNesting` is using `Button`'s `classes` prop to provide an object that maps the **names of classes to override** (style rules) to the **CSS class names to apply** (values).
 The component's existing classes will continue to be injected, so it is only necessary to provide the specific styles you wish to add or override.